josemanuel22/josemanuel22.github.io/.history/_posts/2023-01-27-automatic_preconditioning_lm_q-Newton_Upd_20230225195006.md

 ## References

-This is a summary of the ideas developed in the famous work [Updating, Q.N., 1999.
+This is a summary of the ideas developed in the famous work of [Updating, Q.N., 1999.
 Automatic Preconditioning by Limited Memory.](https://users.iems.northwestern.edu/~nocedal/PDFfiles/autoprecond.pdf)